Heteroconchia

-This infraclass includes the edible clams, the cockles and the Venus clams.
+This infraclass includes the cockles, Venus clams, the freshwater mussels, brooch clams, as well as Heterodonta and Archiheterodonta.

 Description

 These bivalves are distinguished by having the two halves of the shell equally sized (i.e, they are equivalved) and having a few cardinal teeth separated from a number of long lateral teeth.
 Their shells lack a nacreous layer, and the gills are lamellibranch in form.
 Most species have a siphon.

 Orders and families

 The following tree is their info which has been updated with the latest information from the World Register of Marine Species: